haproxytech/kubernetes-ingress/documentation/README.md

 #### Config Snippet

-- Insert raw HAProxy configuration in specific HAProxy config sections.</br>
+- Insert raw HAProxy configuration in specific HAProxy config sections.
 - There is **no data validation** done by Ingress Controller.
 If input is incorret, HAProxy will fail the reload.

 ##### `global-config-snippet`